dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 </div>

-Dart web components provide templates, data binding, and encapsulation, to help you write web applications at scale.
-An early version is available today as a [pub package][dwcpub].
+The Web UI package (Web UI for short) provides web components, templates, data binding, and encapsulation, to help you write web applications at scale.
+Web UI is available as a [pub package][pubpackage].

 Many UI frameworks exist for writing web apps in JavaScript&mdash;for example [Backbone.js][backbone], [Ember.js][ember], and [AngularJS][angular].
 Recently, the web